kaycbas/rocket/README.md

 Consequently, certain domains that are saved frequently (i.e. Medium, TechCrunch, etc) have domain specific optimizations for improved content parsing.

-These domain-specific optimizations are relatively easy to add once the html structure of a domain is known and can be implemented over time based on popular save domains.
+These domain-specific optimizations are relatively easy to add once the html structure of a domain is known and can be implemented over time based on the most popular article domains.

 ### Reading Mode
 Articles can be opened in a reader friendly mode that eliminates distracting ads, fancy layouts, and other extraneous items.